 The Love Lab – The science behind the Gottman Method

-Dr. John Gottman became famous through a study on newly married couples, which was on the base of his algorithm of prediction about divorce, with an accuracy of 90%.
+Dr. John Gottman became famous through a study on newly married couples, after having children, during the 10-20 years of marriage, divorced or grandparents, which was on the base of his algorithm of prediction about divorce, with an accuracy of 90%.

 They have interviewed couples coming from their honeymoon, to whom they have measured the patterns of interaction and have determined specific algorithms of interaction between them.

-These data have been used later in the measurement of the difference between happy couples and those of whom relationship ended through divorce.
+These data have been used later in the measurement of the difference between happy couples and those of whom relationship ended through divorce, or master and disaster couples.

 The approach became popular because it is pragmatic, based on scientific measurements and focused on the positive side of the interaction between the two of them.

-After 35 years of relationship research, Dr. John &Julie Gottman developed a method based on strategies that bond the feelings of friendship and intimacy; they found specific protocols to manage conflicts and make common projects of life.
+After 40 years of relationship research over more than 3000 couples, Dr. John &Julie Gottman developed a method based on strategies that bond the feelings of friendship and intimacy; they found specific protocols to manage conflicts and make common projects of life.

 What to Expect from the Gottman Method Assessment Process?